Find a Housekeeper near you

 When choosing a cleaner, you're essentially deciding between hiring an individual or a company.
 Both options have distinct pros and cons that impact cost, reliability, and service quality.

 An independent cleaner is a self-employed individual.
-You hire them directly, and they manage their own
+You hire them directly, and they manage their own schedule, pricing, and services.

 Pros: Often cheaper due to lower overhead.
 You get the same person every time, which leads to a more personalized service as they learn your specific preferences.
 They tend to be more flexible with special requests.